Generalized quiver varieties and triangulated categories: Generalized Nakajima quiver varieties

 We can classify simple $\cR$--modules in terms of simple $\cp$ and simple $\cS$--modules. \begin{lemma} The intermediate extension $K_{LR}$ establishes a bijection between simple $\cS$--modules and all simple $\cR$--modules which do not vanish under restriction to $\cS$. \end{lemma} \begin{proof} Let $S$ be a simple $\cS$--module.
 Let $S'$ be a non-trivial simple submodule $S' \le K_{LR} S$.
-As $K_{LR} S$ is stable, so is $S'$ and we find that $ 0 \not = \res S' \le \res K_{LR} S \cong S$ and hence $\res S' \cong S$.
+As $K_{LR} S$ is stable, so is $S'$ and we find that and hence $\res S' \cong S$.
 Furthermore $S'$ is costable as it is simple and has non-zero support in frozen vertices.
 As $K_{LR} S$ is the unique bistable module up to isomorphism whose restriction is isomorphic to $S$, we have that $S' \cong K_{LR} S$.
 As every simple $\cR$--module whose restriction to $\cS$ is non-zero is bistable, we have that $K_{LR} S$ is the unique simple lift of $S$.
 Now let $L$ be a simple $\cR$--module.
 Clearly $\res L$ vanishes if and only if $L$ is supported only in non-frozen vertices.
 Suppose that $\res L$ does not vanish.
-Then $L$ is stable and $K_{LR} \res L$ is a submodule of $L$.
-Hence $K_{LR} \res L \cong L$ is simple.
+Then $L$ is stable and $K_{LR} (\res L)$ is a submodule of $L$.
+Hence $K_{LR} (\res L) \cong L$ is simple.
 Suppose that $L'$ is a simple submodule of $\res L$.
-Then $ K_{LR} \res L'$ is also a simple submodule of $L$ and by the identity we have that $L' \cong \res L$. \end{proof}
+Then $ K_{LR} (\res L')$ is also a simple submodule of $L$ and by the identity we have that $L' \cong \res L$. \end{proof} \begin{remark} Note that all simple $\cR$--modules are finite-dimensional, as $\cR$ is finitely generated.
+It follows from the previous Lemma, that the same holds for simple $\cS$--modules. \end{remark}